 Foods that help in reducing Blood pressure

 Triphala powder, mixture of three myrobalan (Amla, Harad, Baheda), is a Rasayana of Ayurveda with ability to cure various diseases including high blood pressure.
 It cures constipation, improves blood circulation in the body and removes toxins accumulated in the body.
 You should soak 1/4-1 teaspoon of Triphala powder in glass of water at night.
 Next morning filter the water and drink.
 It is important to take this in recommended dose only.

-If you take it in large dosage without measuring the amount, then it acts as laxative and causes diarrhea.
+If you take it in large dosage without measuring the amount, then it acts as a laxative and causes diarrhea.
 Ayurveda recommends, the amount of Triphala churna that should be taken in day is 3-9 gms only.

 Regularly take garlic, dates and raisins.